 How to Beat Ransomware

-The first step to beating ransomware is to acknowledge that you are in charge!
+The first step to beating ransomware is acknowledging that you are in charge!
 When you receive an email containing links or attachment files, you can decide whether to open it or not.
-You can decide to mark it as a spam email.
+Then, you can decide to mark it as a spam email.

-If your organization has a phishing reporting process, you can decide to follow it.
-So now you know the difference between malware vs ransomware!
+If your organization has a phishing reporting process, follow it and keep your cybersecurity team engaged when you receive suspicious emails.
+So now you know the difference between malware vs. ransomware!